sylvain-prevost/deepstream_wsl/README.md

 Additionally a small number of changes are required as part of the deepstream pipeline to avoid using gstreamer element whose sources are not available (no simple way to update them).

-Exmaple of modifications of gst plugins are provided, as well as example of pipeline modification for 1 of the basic deepstream example (deepstream_test1).
+Example of modifications of gst plugins are provided, as well as example of pipeline modification for 1 of the basic deepstream example (deepstream_test1).

 ## List of adjusted gst plugins:
 - gst-nvinfer